 The Hospital received technical assistance in the form of an energy audit and an energy Master Plan by Pres Energy.
 We completed an ASHRAE Level 1 Comprehensive Energy Audit, which identified projects with the potential for 37 percent energy savings.
 Architectural Services continues to assess new projects for energy savings.
 Lighting is being upgraded to LED and perimeter walls are sealed and insulated where needed to conserve energy use.

-We increased our cardboard collection in 2018, with the addition of a compactor installed at Tech Park.
-We purchases a bookshelf to enhance the Department of Patient Advocacy’s reuse program, where people donate or pick up gently used books to read and enjoy.
+We increased our cardboard collection, with the addition of a compactor installed at Tech Park.
+We purchased a Stony Brook red bookshelf to enhance the Department of Patient Advocacy’s reuse program, where people donate or pick up gently used books to read and enjoy.
 In addition, we are looking at spending more on green chemicals and are investigating two product lines that are certified green.
 Facilities and Construction continues to design to LEED silver criteria.

 Sustainability works best when it is a team effort.
 I am proud to say that by partnering with our staff, patients, visitors, students and vendors, we continue to create a culture of environmentally responsible choices.
 We continue to build on our success and to improve the environment of care and our surrounding community.